Parthpal/hostel-meal-management/README.md

 8. User can see all requested meals

 #### Admin
-1. An Admin can make another user admin
+1. An Admin can make another user admin and see all other users
-2.
+2. admin can add meal and update meal
+3. admin can see all meals,edit,delete,update meal items
+4. admin can see all reviews